Permutations avoiding sets of patterns with long monotone subsequences

-We say that a permutation $p$ {\em contains} the pattern (or subsequence) $q=q_1q_2\cdots q_k$ if there is a $k$-element set of indices $i_1<i_2< \cdots <i_k$ so that $p_{i_r} < p_{i_s} $ if and only if $q_r<q_s$.
+We say that a permutation $p$ {\em contains} the pattern (or subsequence) $q=q_1q_2\cdots q_k$ if there is a $k$-element set of indices $i_1<i_2< \cdots <i_k$ such that $p_{i_r} < p_{i_s} $ if and only if $q_r<q_s$.
 If $p$ does not contain $q$, then we say that $p$ {\em avoids} $q$.
 For example, $p=3752416$ contains $q=2413$, as the first, second, fourth, and seventh entries of $p$ form the subsequence 3726, which is order-isomorphic to $q=2413$.
 A recent survey on permutation patterns by Vatter can be found in \cite{vatter}.
-Let $\textup{Av}_n(q)$ be the number of permutations of length $n$ that avoid the pattern $q$.
-In general, it is very difficult to compute the numbers $\textup{Av}_n(q)$, or to describe their sequence as $n$ goes to infinity.
+Let $\av_n(q)$ be the number of permutations of {\em length} $n$ that avoid the pattern $q$, where the {\em length} of a permutation is the number of entries in it.
+In general, it is very difficult to compute the numbers $\av_n(q)$, or to describe their sequence as $n$ goes to infinity.

 However, the special case when $q$ is the monotone increasing pattern of length $k$ is much better understood.
-This is partly because the Robinson-Schensted correspondence maps $12\cdots k$-avoiding permutations of length $n$ into pairs of Standard Young Tableaux of the same shape, on $n$ boxes, and having at most $k-1$ columns.
-The number of such Standard Young Tableaux, and the number of their pairs, was computed by Amitai Regev \cite{Regev} at great precision.
-See Chapter 6 of \cite{combperm} for a quick overview of the Robinson-Schensted correspondence, or Bruce Sagan's book \cite{sagan} for a longer treatment of that subject.
+This is partly because the Robinson--Schensted correspondence maps $(12\cdots k)$-avoiding permutations of length $n$ into pairs of standard Young tableaux of the same shape, on $n$ boxes, and having at most $k-1$ columns.
+The number of such standard Young tableaux, and the number of their pairs, was computed by Regev \cite{Regev} at great precision.
+He proved that for all $k\geq 2$, the asymptotic equality